 Some tiny but nice features come with the Magento Teaserbox extension - below you will find a complete list of features which are supported within this product.

-Define Teaserbox proportions
+Image gallery Sliding direction Define Teaserbox proportions ....

 This small extension will help to add informational tabs on product page.
 Installation and configuration will take approximately 5 minutes.
 No files are replaced and no codding experience needed to install!

+1.Install extension using magento connect.
+2.Log out from admin and login again.
 3.Navigation to System > Configuration > Templates-Master > EasyTabs and enable extension for any store you need.

 One of the first things that really confused me when i start using Magento is Magento connect.
 I just started learning things, so i was looking for some plugin examples.
 I visited Magento connect page with extensions and looked for download button, instead i found “Get extension key” one.
+You can also automatically upgrade your Magento installation through connect manager with key

 Now, available for download through Magento Connect, is a new extension for DataFlow which enables importing your data from osCommerce into your website in Magento.